SidRichardsQuantum/Variational_Quantum_Eigensolver/THEORY.md

 The **Quantum Phase Estimation (QPE)** algorithm is a cornerstone of quantum computation for extracting eigenvalues of unitary operators.
 In the context of quantum chemistry, QPE can be used to determine the electronic ground-state energy of a molecule by estimating the eigenenergies of the time-evolution operator.
-QPE is implemented for H₂ as a reference system, exploring both noiseless and noisy phase estimation under controlled depolarizing and amplitude damping channels.
+QPE is implemented for molecules defined in `common/molecules.py`, using the **same Hamiltonian pipeline as VQE**.
+This guarantees consistent chemistry and reproducible comparisons between VQE and QPE.

 ### QPE Background